matildebrovero/IoTFinalProject/README.md

 docker compose up -d
 ```

-In the branch **develop** you will find files to execute the services on your own pc.
+In the branch **develop** you will find files to execute the services on your own pc without using docker.

 The proposed IoT platform provides a service to hospitals, clinics or nursing
 homes for continuous monitoring of patients.
 Data are provided from five sensors